Has anyone ever insultingly told you that you have the memory of a goldfish?

 Interestingly enough, carps that were caught on the hooks of a fishing rod avoided lures for at least a year!

-So, exactly how long is the memory of a goldfish?
+So, exactly how long is a goldfish memory?

 It hasn’t been tested for long enough to find when goldfish actually forget something.